-Whether you see yourself standing in front of a class talking Shakespeare or studying literature as an academic discipline, you’ll find a home in English at La Roche College.
+Whether you see yourself standing in front of a class talking Shakespeare or studying literature as an academic discipline, you’ll find a home in English at La Roche University.

 The English Literature major explores American, British and world literature while providing a strong foundation in literary study, theory and criticism.
 Through classroom discussion, readings and writing assignments, you’ll learn how to analyze literary works on paper and in person.